arlk/CurveProximityQueries.jl/README.md

 ([0.0, 0.0], [1.0, 2.0], [2.0, 0.0], [3.0, 0.0])
 with an arclength of 3.714835124201342
 ```
-Generally Bernstein polynomials are evaluated between $[0, 1]$, but custom limits can be provided using `Interval` from the `IntervalArithmetic` pacakge:
+Generally Bernstein polynomials are evaluated between $[0, 1]$, but custom limits can be provided using `Interval` from the `IntervalArithmetic` package:
 ```julia
 julia> c = RectifiableBernstein(cpts, limits=Interval(0.5, 2.5))
 a 3rd order Rectifiable Bernstein polynomial with control points at: